 Rachel is most interested in delivering communication leadership that provides clarity and leads to practical outcomes that are fit for purpose and achievable.

 In a previous life she was a journalist and radio producer working with, amongst others, Kim Hill and Linda Clark, on the National Radio’s Nine to Noon programme.

 Rachel is married to Chris; they have two teenage boys and live a great life on Wellington’s South Coast.

 Sarah Bichan – Communications Advisor

-Sarah is new to the team, but brings with her a wealth of experience in community development, research, writing and people and project management.
+Sarah brings a wealth of experience in community development, research, writing and people and project management.
 She has worked in local and central government and in both the corporate and not for profit sectors.
 Sarah is multilingual and has worked with a diverse range of people in Aotearoa and overseas.

-Sarah also works as a Community Resilience Project Coordinator for NZ Red Cross and has recently moved back to her hometown, Christchurch, with her charming husband and gorgeous son.
+Sarah also works as a Community Resilience Project Coordinator for NZ Red Cross in Christchurch, where she lives with her charming husband and gorgeous son.

 Margy-Jean Malcolm’s life has been informed by a community development lens since she began local neighbourhood work in the 1970s in Wellington.
 Her current teaching, research, voluntary and consultancy work builds on her experience in leadership, management and governance in a wide variety of not for profit sector organisations and central government policy work.

 Margy-Jean’s involvement with Inspiring Communities has included collaborative inquiry research, contributing to our “Learning by Doing” publication and subsequently developing the “leadership as learning” framework.